- About OSPR

 Who Is Involved In Natural Resource Damage Assessment?

 Assessing damage from spills is the responsibility of “natural resources trustees.”
 For example, the federal Oil Pollution Act (OPA 90) authorizes federal and state natural resource trustees and federally recognized Indian tribes to seek compensation for injuries to natural resources caused by an oil spill.
-In California, the Governor has designated the Resources Agency, including the Department of Fish and Game, Office of Spill Prevention and Response as the lead state natural resource trustee for marine and inland oil spills.
+In California, the Governor has designated the Resources Agency, including the Department of Fish and Wildlife, Office of Spill Prevention and Response as the lead state natural resource trustee for marine and inland oil spills.
 Federal trustees are likely to include representatives of the National Oceanic and Atmospheric Administration (NOAA), the U.S. Fish and Wildlife Service (USFWS), the National Park Service (NPS), and the Bureau of Land Management (BLM).
 The natural resource trustees may involve various contractors in the injury assessment, including private organizations, university staff, and NGOs.
 In most cases, the Responsible Party (RP) for the spill will work cooperatively with the natural resource trustees to implement and perform the NRDA.

 What Is The Process?